Danish Citizenship by Descent

-Answer a few quick questions and we'll tell you which global citizenship and residency pathways fit your background.
+Answer a few quick questions to see which global citizenship and residency pathways fit your background.
 It's free, and takes just a few minutes.

 Denmark recognizes citizenship by descent (jus sanguinis) under the Nationality Act (Indfødsretsloven), but the practical test is parent-based: you need a parent who was a Danish citizen when you were born.
 A Danish grandparent or older ancestor matters only if Danish citizenship actually passed through the intermediate generations and your parent still held it at your birth.

-For Danish-descent families abroad, the pivotal issue is the age-22 rule.
-A Danish citizen born outside Denmark may lose Danish nationality at 22 unless they have enough connection to Denmark or apply to retain it in time.
+For Danish-descent families born abroad, the pivotal issue is the age-22 rule.
+A Danish citizen born outside Denmark may lose Danish nationality at 22 unless they have enough connection to Denmark, apply to retain it, or would otherwise become stateless.
 Current Danish foreign-ministry guidance says applications can now be handled from age 20 to 22.
 Residence in another Nordic country for at least 7 years can also count.

 Former Danish citizens may have a route to regain citizenship by declaration in some circumstances.
 This helps only the person who was actually Danish before; it does not automatically repair eligibility for downstream generations who were never Danish themselves.